malinhanak/amazing-hero-tree/README.md

 ## What can you do? 🚀

 In this modest little app you can run following scripts.
+The app visualizes a given tree structure.

 ### `yarn start`

 Runs 🏃‍♀️ the app in the development mode.
+Before running start script you need to run `yarn install` to install the project dependencies.

 Will spin up on [http://localhost:3000](http://localhost:3000) if available to view.

 ### `yarn test`

-Launches 🚀 the test runner in the interactive watch mode.@
+Launches 🚀 the test runner in the interactive watch mode.

 ### `yarn build`